 Research continues into the use of cannabis-derived drugs to treat degenerative diseases such as Parkinson’s disease and multiple sclerosis, or to decrease symptom severity and the frequency of flares associated with autoimmune diseases.
 Cannabidiols might also be useful in treating opioid addiction.
 So far, double-blind randomized controlled studies are scant and, except for the studies supporting Epidiolex, much evidence remains anecdotal.
 But anecdotal evidence carries some weight.

 “I deal with patients every day and I’ve observed people having pretty profound responses across the board,” said Capano.
 Not everybody has had the opportunity to see those kinds of results, she adds.

 The FDA does not regulate the safety or purity of CBD products sold as supplements, making it harder for consumers to know what they’re getting.
-CBD products are commonly used to alleviate pain, induce sleep, and improve mood, but some products being marketed might not have been extensively tested.
+CBD Oil UK are commonly used to alleviate pain, induce sleep, and improve mood, but some products being marketed might not have been extensively tested.

 “Pure CBD is really expensive,” said Jacci Bainbridge, PharmD, FCCP, professor of clinical pharmacy at the University of Colorado.
 “If you’re getting what they say you’re getting, you’re paying a lot of money for it.
 What we’ve seen in Colorado many times is that what they say is in there is not actually in there.”